 - 2 Bathrooms

 141 Capt.
 John Fripp Villa is a first-floor unit located in the heart of Fripp Island.
 Just a short walk to the Beach Club, Sandbar, Tennis Courts, Exercise Center, and Guest Services.
-This freshly modernized, 3 bedroom, 2 bath home is handsome and ideal for visitors who are interested in taking advantage of Fripp's many amenities as well as being within walking distance from the beach.
-Features include a cavernous outside deck, elegant ocean vistas, and a gas grille for all of your BBQ meals.
-It accommodates up to 12 people and offers striking patio vistas of the ocean.
+This freshly remodeled, 3 bedroom, 2 bath home is beautiful and ideal for visitors who are interested in taking advantage of Fripp's many amenities as well as being within walking distance from the beach.
+Features include a roomy outside deck, handsome ocean vistas, and a gas grille for all of your BBQ meals.
+It accommodates up to 12 people and offers gorgeous patio vistas of the ocean.

 Also included with your rental are up to 12 guest cards, with a value of up to $600.
 These cards are required for access to all resort amenities, including golf and tennis courses, eateries and bars, swimming pools, and more.
 Guest cards offer exclusive access to discounted prices on golf and tennis.